-For a while, many were sure that the Sekiro teaser seen below was actually teasing a sequel to Bloodborne.
-Unfortunately for all the bloodthirsty hunters out there, as of E3 2018, the “Shadows Die Twice” teaser was revealed to be a teaser of an entirely new Souls-like game mentioned above.
+For a while, many were convinced that the original Sekiro teaser—seen below—was pointing towards a sequel to Bloodborne.
+Unfortunately for all the bloodthirsty hunters out there, as of E3 2018, the “Shadows Die Twice” teaser was revealed to be referring to an entirely new Souls-like game.

-All in all, it is not difficult to see just why fans were so sure that this teaser was somehow related to Bloodborne:
+It’s not difficult to see why fans were so sure that this teaser was somehow related to Bloodborne:

 - The overall aesthetic was similar to that of the original Bloodborne teaser.

-- Oriental cultures were already shown to exist within the “Soulsborne” macroverse.
+- Oriental cultures already existed within the “Soulsborne” macroverse.
 Most notably, there was Yamamura in The Old Hunters DLC that teased Sekiro, similar to how Marvelous Chester teased Bloodborne in the Artorias of the Abyss DLC for the original Dark Souls.

-But all of those things aside, there was ultimately that enigmatic mechanism which heavily resembled a new kind of trick weapon.
-With the unveiling of Sekiro, however, this was revealed to be a prosthetic arm, although it seems to be similar to a trick weapon in its own right.
+In addition to all of these pointers, there was ultimately the enigmatic mechanism that heavily resembled a new kind of trick weapon.
+With the unveiling of Sekiro, however, this was revealed to be the protagonist’s prosthetic arm, although it ultimately ended up being similar to a trick weapon in its own right.

 Bloodborne 2 Release Date – Will We Ever See It?